Support your Immune System: Cold & Flu Virus

 Of course there are many other nutrients and foods which contribute to the health of our immune system especially numerous herbs and spices (see our ingredient info).
 Don’t forget also that 70% of your immune cells are in your gut so foods for gut health are of prime consideration.
 This includes fibrous plant foods, healthy fats from nuts, seeds and oily fish and fermented foods.
 These all help to keep our vitally important beneficial gut bacteria happy too.

 Think about your metabolism too and be aware of the impact of refined, high sugar and starch foods on blood glucose spikes.
 Disordered metabolism can have a negative impact on your immune system.
+Find out more on how the flu is transmitted and how to avoid it from Truecare.

 Stay healthy and safe!